 Distracted driving crimes in Nevada

 In addition to CCC 14.60.190, Nevada has various statutes that prohibit operating a motor vehicle while distracted.
-A recently-passed law is the Nevada crime of texting while driving (NRS 484B.165), which prohibits handling a cell phone while behind the wheel.
+A recently-passed law is the Nevada civil infraction of texting while driving (NRS 484B.165), which prohibits handling a cell phone while behind the wheel.
 The best way to get around this law is for drivers to use a Bluetooth device to talk on the phone or to dictate and hear texts.
-Police who see drivers fiddling with their cell phones risk being ticketed for this offense, which is also a misdemeanor.
+Police who see drivers fiddling with their cell phones risk being ticketed for this civil infraction.

 A more serious traffic offense is the Nevada crime of reckless driving (NRS 484B.653).
 This goes beyond careless driving.
 Instead, this comprises people who drive “in willful or wanton disregard of the safety of the persons or property.”